Finding a Top Financial Advisor Firm in Albany, New York

 Greenbush Financial Group Background

-Greenbush Financial Group has been around since 2000 when it was founded by partner David Wojeski.
+Greenbush Financial Group has been around since 2000, though it was registered with the SEC in 2012, when it was founded by partner David Wojeski.
 Today, the firm is owned by Wojeski, partner/chief investment officer (CIO) Michael Ruger and partner/chief compliance officer (CCO) Robert Mangold, Jr.

 Despite its relatively small team of advisors, Greenbush boasts a number of advisory certifications, including certified financial planner (CFP), certified public accountant (CPA) and certified divorce financial analyst (CDFA).